VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 	}
 ```

-__7. Send Message To Buddy:__You have to  get  all friend request first before accepting friend request using following code.
+__13. Send Message To Buddy:__ After getting your friend list you can exchange message in form of image and text using following code..
 ```
 public void sendMessageToBuddy(final String username,
 			final String buddyName, final String message,